|

 June newsletter.
 Some 23,000 bookplates sold for £63,000.
 An offprint of the catalogue was circulated to members, and further copies are available for purchase

 by non-members Click here.
-John Simpson produced these two bookplates for himself.
+John Simpson produced these two bookplates for himself, and they are discussed in our Autumn 2012

 |